MichaelCurrin/open-air/README.md

 # Open Air
-> Report on air quality sensors in Africa using APIS of open data projects.
+> Report on air quality sensors in Africa using APIs of open data projects.

 ## Project website